Kumpob/ShitChatAI/README.md

 ### 🔒 **All data is local**

-Nothing is uploaded — not your chats, API key, characters, or images.
+Nothing is uploaded — not your chats, API key, characters, images, or attached files.
 Everything lives in your browser's `localStorage`.

 ### 📱 **Mobile limitations**